 Brand Names at the Dollar Store

 Brand name products are showing up in dollar stores in ever-increasing numbers.
-Dove, L’Oreal and Quaker are just three of the brands you will have seen at Dollarama in recent months, all priced at $2 or less.
-You have to wonder how it’s possible.
+Dove, L’Oreal and Quaker are just three of the brands you will can find at Dollarama, most at a lot less than grocery chains can sell for.

 According to Paul DeLaplante, a public relations consultant for Dollarama, the store’s success in being able to add name brand merchandise to their mix is simple.
 “The business model of Dollarama is that they source directly,” he said, “There are no distributors or middle men anywhere.”